Our popular articles on low doc loans

 You can refer to our list of low doc property types for more information.

 Most lenders prefer low doc borrowers with total debts under $1 million.

 A few select lenders allow loans of up to $2.5m per borrower group (e.g. a husband and wife’s total borrowings together).

-On a case by case basis we can help investors to borrow more than $2.5m with some of our lenders but they would need to have significant assets and be borrowing a low percentage of the property value.
+On a case by case basis, we can help investors borrow more than $2.5m with some of our lenders but they would need to have significant assets and borrow a low percentage of the property value.

 Lenders normally require proof of how the loan funds will be used if any money is released directly to the borrower.

 Lenders are concerned that the borrower may not actually have an income and is using the money to make the repayments or that equity is being released to be used as a deposit to buy further properties.

 Some lenders will not refinance an existing low document home loan or existing investment loan but will allow you to purchase a property with a low doc loan.

 Refinances are known to be a higher risk than loans used to purchase a property.